ElliottLandsborough/wordfreq/README.md

 It takes one argument - a path to the file to be read.
 It has only been tested with plaintext files.

-If you already have node set up on your machine:
+Install node on your machine, you should have npx now:

 ```bash
 npx ts-node src/index.ts ./books/hello.small.txt